(Adapted from Kopitiam Chat, Malaysian Insider)

 The above information is for reference… but in contrast, many of our Penang state leaders are only diploma holders, Form 6 and Form 5 levels or lower, and some even can’t speak English.
 With the present circumstances, can we effectively manage the party and govern the state, let alone rule the country?

 As a matter of fact, we do have highly qualified people in the party.
 But those elites would either be blocked or be eradicated by the existing leaders before they could serve the party.
 Party leaders with less qualification refused to let go their positions to better qualified people and younger generation due to their personal interests.
 They always assume they are the old-timers, no one is better than them.
 They would normally select less qualified people as their cohort, so that they wouldn’t look incompetent, and therefore their positions wouldn’t be threatened.
 They would instigate baloney issues and sentiments to wipe out someone better qualified by ganging up other leaders with equally low qualification whom represent the majority.
-Some may even go to the extent of taking advantage of their spouses’ rapports with the dominant force within Penang PKR to destroy
+Some may even go to the extent of taking advantage of their spouses’ rapports with the dominant force within Penang PKR to destroy their perceived better qualified rivals.

 It doesn't mean that those old and long serving party leaders cannot perform any more, they must know that no one is indispensable.
 They must retire and give chance to younger and better qualified people to lead the party with new concept.
 The young professionals are deprived of the chance to perform because of the selfishness of the existing party leaders.
 So, is this a success or a loss to our party?